Whoaa512/starred/README.md

 - [rxi/microtar](https://github.com/rxi/microtar) - A lightweight tar library written in ANSI C
 - [capstone-engine/capstone](https://github.com/capstone-engine/capstone) - Capstone disassembly/disassembler framework for ARM, ARM64 (ARMv8), BPF, Ethereum VM, M68K, M680X, Mips, MOS65XX, PPC, RISC-V(rv32G/rv64G), SH, Sparc, SystemZ, TMS320C64X, TriCore, Webassembly, XCore
 - [ahilss/wavacity](https://github.com/ahilss/wavacity) -
-- [ravynsoft/ravynos](https://github.com/ravynsoft/ravynos) - A BSD-based OS project that aims to provide an experience like and some compatibility with macOS (formerly known as airyxOS)
 - [asg017/sqlite-lines](https://github.com/asg017/sqlite-lines) - A SQLite extension for reading large files line-by-line (NDJSON, logs, txt, etc.)
 - [coder-mike/microvium](https://github.com/coder-mike/microvium) - A compact, embeddable scripting engine for applications and microcontrollers for executing programs written in a subset of the JavaScript language.
 - [pikasTech/PikaPython](https://github.com/pikasTech/PikaPython) - An ultra-lightweight Python interpreter that runs with only 4KB of RAM, zero dependencies.
 It is ready to use out of the box without any configuration required and easy to extend with C. Similar proje